rushiagr/blog-source/markdowns/j-apache-modwsgi-parallelization-notes.markdown

 This is my notes on
 ['Processes and Threading'](https://code.google.com/p/modwsgi/wiki/ProcessesAndThreading)
-doc by the author of mod_wsgi.
+doc by the author of mod_wsgi module of Apache.
 This blog post just serves as a 'quick refresher', and is only useful if you have read the original document but it's been too long since you read it :)